Emergent weight morphologies in deep neural networks: Analysis of weight morphologies

-To study modifications of the channel structure, we now first introduce a new variable $R^{(l)}\equiv\sum_n r_n^{(l)}$ which quantifies the channel width, and derive its dynamics close to the homogeneous state.
+To study modifications of the channel structure, we now first introduce a new variable $R^{(l)}\equiv\sum_n r_n^{(l)}$ which quantifies the channel width or amplitude, and derive its dynamics close to the homogeneous state.
 In the homogeneous state the channel width is minimal at

 and its maximal value is reached when one node has the maximum connectivity of 1, i.e. $R^{(l)}_{\text{max}}=1$.
 In other words, a large value of $R^{(l)}$ corresponds to a narrow channel width, i.e. a small number of nodes with large connectivities, and vice versa.
-Its dynamics are given by